 - (a) For an Appeal of a doping-related decision, the scope of review includes all issues relevant to the matter and is expressly not limited to the issues or scope of review before the initial decision maker.
-Any party to the appeal may submit evidence, legal arguments and claims that were not raised in the first instance hearing so long as they arise from the same cause of action or same general facts or circumstances raised or addressed in the first instance hearing [CADP Rule13.1.1]. - (b) Unless the Appeal Panel determines otherwise, an appeal of a Safeguarding Panel decision on consequence shall take the form of a judicial review.
+Any party to the appeal may submit evidence, legal arguments and claims that were not raised in the first instance hearing so long as they arise from the same cause of action or same general facts or circumstances raised or addressed in the first instance hearing [CADP Rule13.1.1]. - (b) Unless the Appeal Panel determines otherwise, an appeal of a Safeguarding Panel decision on sanction shall take the form of a judicial review.
+The Appeal Panel shall apply the standard of reasonableness.

-9.9 Parties and Observers in an Appeal of a Doping-related Decision
+9.9 Parties and Observers

-- (a) The Parties are: - (i) the Parties who were before the Doping Panel [CADP Rule 13.2.2.1.3(a)]; or - (ii) if there is no decision of the Doping Panel, the CCES and the Person subject to a decision made by the CCES [CADP Rule 13.2.2.1.3(b)]. - (b) The International Federation, the Canadian Olympic Committee and the Canadian Paralympic Committee, if not a Party before the Doping Panel, and WADA each have the right to attend hearings of the Appeal Panel as an observer.
+- (a) In an appeal of a doping-related decision, the Parties are: - (i) the Parties who were before the Doping Panel [CADP Rule 13.2.2.1.3(a)]; or - (ii) if there is no decision of the Doping Panel, the CCES and the Person subject to a decision made by the CCES [CADP Rule 13.2.2.1.3(b)]. - (b) The International Federation, the Canadian Olympic Committee and the Canadian Paralympic Committee, if not a Party before the Doping Panel, and WADA each have the right to attend hearings of the Appeal Panel as an observer. - (c) In an appeal of the Safeguarding Panel, the Parties are those who were before the Safeguarding Panel.